 The people and the other sources out there like TV, social media and various websites or forums have a big influence over your thinking.

 So be careful about what you let into your head on a daily and weekly basis.
 Ask yourself:

 Is there a person or source in my life that strengthens my catastrophizing habit?

-Examples of such sources could be someone who is very pessimistic, news online or on the TV that often paint up disaster scenarios or a website or social media platform that you find is feeding too much negativity into your mind.
+Examples of such sources could be someone who is very pessimistic or news online or a social media platform that you find is feeding too much negativity into your mind.

 When you've found something like that in your life ask yourself:

 What can I do this week to spend less or no time with this person or source?

 Then take action on that and spend the time you've now freed up during this week with one or a few of the most optimistic sources / people in your life.

 Do this – in the coming weeks or months – with as many sources as needed to piece by piece build a healthy environment for yourself and for your thoughts.